madflojo/blog/articles/posts/2016-01-11-using-travis-ci-to-test-docker-builds.md

 ## Automating a Docker build with Travis CI

 This post is going to assume that we have already signed up for Travis CI and connected it to our public repository.
 This process is fairly straight forward, as it is part of Travis CI's on-boarding flow.
-If you find yourself needing a good walk through Travis CI does have a [getting started](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI%3A) guide.
+If you find yourself needing a good walk through, Travis CI does have a [getting started](https://docs.travis-ci.com/user/getting-started/#To-get-started-with-Travis-CI%3A) guide.

 Since we will be testing our builds and do not wish to impact the main `master` branch the first thing we are going to do is create a new `git` branch to work with.

     $ git checkout -b building-docker-with-travis

-As we make changes to this branch we can push the contents to GitHub under the same branch name and validate the status of builds being performed by Travis CI.
+As we make changes to this branch we can push the contents to GitHub under the same branch name and validate the status of Travis CI builds without those changes going into the `master` branch.

 ### Configuring Travis CI